89.0 RTL: Since 2003: 89.0 RTL

 After the RTL Group became the most important investor in the organizer AH Antenne Hörfunk-Sender GmbH & Co.
 KG (renamed in 2011 Funkhaus Halle GmbH & Co.
-KG), a change in strategy was decided and the previous Project 89.0 digital was launched on August 24, 2003 and renamed to 89.0 RTL.
+KG), a change in strategy was decided and the previous Project 89.0 digital was launched on August 24, 2003 and renamed 89.0 RTL.
 At the same time, the music format was changed, giving the impression of a completely new radio program.
 A host named Dörti-Dani took over the morning show.
 The former morning show host Sascha Mad Dog, the Morgenlatte Polzin was allowed to continue as a host in the afternoon under the name Sascha.

 On December 6, 2018, 89.0 RTL received the Lower Saxony Media Prize in the Dialogue category for its social media show with 89.0 RTL morning show host BigNick and influencer Justin Prince.
 In 2016, the 89.0 RTL program The Hans Blomberg Show was awarded the German Radio Prize.